About Maven …

 I am passionate about what I do, and that is to follow endlessly the machinations that are the world of California water.
 Simply put, I’m dedicated and driven to creating the crazy-best, the most informative and the most useful website on California water.
 I never go home for the weekend; this blog is never closed.
 Following California water issues is just what I do, so if that sounds like it interests you, then you’ve come to the right place.
 You might even want to sign-up for my daily emails right now!

-I am Chris Austin, otherwise known as Maven, and I cut my teeth on following California water news with my first website, Aquafornia.
-As the creator and former publisher of Aquafornia for over five years, I developed a reputation for presenting all sides of California’s complex water issues and doing so without a personal agenda.
-Aquafornia is now owned and published by the Water Education Foundation, and I am no longer affiliated with either the Water Education Foundation or Aquafornia.
+I am Chris Austin, otherwise known as Maven, and I’ve been around on the internet on one website or another aggregating and writing about California water since 2007.
+Through the years, I have developed a reputation for presenting all sides of California’s complex water issues and doing so without a personal agenda.

 There are weekly features, such as Monday’s Calendar Notes and Reservoir and Water Conditions, Tuesday’s Blog Round-Up, and Thursday’s Science News and Reports.
 Along the way, I try and have a little fun from time to time, because this stuff does not have to be boring!

-Maven’s Notebook is proud and grateful to be funded in part through a grant from the Rose Foundation, but more is needed.
+Maven’s Notebook is funded by reader contributions and organization sponsorships.
 If this blog is useful to you or your organization, please consider making a tax-deductible donation.